gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

 ## Architecture

 - Lexer/Scanner
-  - Start by reusing the existing lexer/preparser logic (Steps 1–5) through a Tree-sitter external scanner.
+  - External scanner implemented and active.
+It currently:
+    - Skips whitespace internally and uses `mark_end` to report correct token spans.
+    - Buffers alphabetic sequences as words and classifies them with minimal morphology: `cmene` (ends with consonant) and `brivla` (double consonant pattern), mirroring `iscmene`/`isbrivla` from `src/lex.c`.
+    - Emits generic `word` when classification is inconclusive.
-  - External scanner exposes the same 900-series compound tokens (`lexer_*`) to preserve current disambiguation and performance.
+  - Next: bridge more of the existing lexer/preparser to surface 900-series compound tokens (`lexer_*`) and reserved cmavo families.
   - Longer-term: explore moving some compounding into TS rules once precedence is encoded and ambiguity is manageable.

 - Grammar